-What to do if your dog freaks out whenever there is a thunderstorm coming?
-If this is happening to your beloved dog, learning how to calm him down when a storm is approaching will make him feel less stressful and better manage his emotion.
+What do you do if your dog freaks out whenever there is a thunderstorm coming?
+If this is happening to your beloved dog, learning how to calm him down when a storm is approaching will make him feel less stressed and better manage his emotions.

 Just like when we are just a young kid, the rowdy thunder scares us, and guess what our parents did? – Calm us down through their WAYS 🙂